Shaobin-Jiang/IceNvim/README.md

   - Required by null-ls (in this configuration):
     - shfmt
     - stylua
+  - Required by rust-tools:
+    - rust-analyzer (NOT the rust-analyzer provided by Mason!!!)
   - python3 and pip3
   - Additional dependencies on Linux:
     - unzip